Bernard Arnault: 1987–1989: Co-founding and acquisition of LVMH

 He worked with Alain Chevalier, CEO of Moët Hennessy, and Henry Racamier, president of Louis Vuitton, to form LVMH in 1987.

-In July 1988, Arnault provided $1.6 billion to form a holding company with Guinness that held 24% of LVMH's shares.
+In July 1988, Arnault provided $1.6 billion to form a holding company with Guinness which held 24% of LVMH's shares.
 In response to rumors that the Louis Vuitton group was buying LVMH's stock to form a "blocking minority", Arnault spent $600 million to buy 13.5% more of LVMH, making him LVMH's largest shareholder.
 LVMH had been created on the premise that the conglomerate would be too large for a single hostile raider.
 However, the premise failed to take into account internal takeover attempts.
 The fault became too large to ignore when Arnault had a differing strategic vision from Racamier, Louis Vuitton's president.

 In January 1989, he spent another $500 million to gain control of a total of 43.5% of LVMH's shares and 35% of its voting rights, thus reaching the "blocking minority" that he needed to stop the dismantlement of the LVMH group.
 He then turned on Racamier, stripped him of his power, and ousted him from the board of directors.
 On 13 January 1989, he was unanimously elected chairman of the executive management board.